-Тар То Apply ON Latency to Boundary Turn setting on or off by tapping.
-This setting applies to fields that have a boundary, and when you exit an exclusion zone and return to the workable area of the field.
-On: The system uses on latency to begin applying material immediately when crossing a boundary.
-Off: The system starts when the boundary is reached and any mechanical delay could leave a gap between the boundary and where the product is applied.
+Тар То Off: The system starts when the boundary is reached and any mechanical delay could leave a gap between the boundary and where the product is applied.
 When GPS accuracy is low, this is the preferred selection.
-Sections Off when Turn setting on or off: Stopped On: The sections shut down when the vehicle is stopped.
+Sections Off when Stopped Turn setting on or off: On: The sections shut down when the vehicle is stopped.
 Off: The sections remain open (turned on) when the vehicle is stopped.

-2. Tap Next to continue to Overlaps, 171.
+2. Tap Next to continue to Overlaps (page 171).